tensorflow/tensorflow/tensorflow/tools/ci_build/README.md

     https://github.com/tensorflow/tensorflow/tree/master/tensorflow/tools/ci_build/linux
     and run them from the TensorFlow repository root.

-### Run TF CI Scripts Natively on your Machine
+### Run TensorFlow CI Scripts Natively on your Machine

-1. Follow all the instructions at https://www.tensorflow.org/install/install_sources up to the section "Configure the installation".
+1. Follow the instructions at https://www.tensorflow.org/install/install_sources,
+    but stop when you get to the section "Configure the installation".
+You do not need to configure the installation to run the CI scripts.

 2. Pick the appropriate OS and python version you have installed, and run the script under tensorflow/tools/ci_build/<OS>.